bigscience-workshop/data_sourcing/sourcing_sprint/guide.md

 To load the form **###TODO###**

-## Filling Out the Form
+## Adding a New Entry

 To get started, please add your name, add your email (optional), and select the type of resource you would like to add in the left-hand column.
 Then proceed to filling out the form.

-For the purposes of this work, we're organizing data sources into three categories: primary source, processed dataset, and partner organization.
+For the purposes of this work, we're organizing resources into three categories: primary source, processed dataset, and partner organization.
+Select the type of resource you are providing information for in the **General Information** subsection of the **Name, ID, Homepage, Description** section of the form.

 ### Adding a Primary Source